pragavigithub/IT_0509205/replit.md

 ✅ All database tables created with default data
-✅ Flask application configured for Replit environment with ProxyFix ✅ Application successfully running in Replit environment
+✅ Flask application configured for Replit environment with ProxyFix ✅ Application successfully running in Replit environment ✅ GitHub import completed and configured for Replit (September 5, 2025) ✅ Workflow properly configured with webview output type on port 5000

 ## Default Credentials
 - **Username**: admin